rubyAce71697/sticky-notes/README.rst

 ==========
 * Markdown Support
 * Links support (ctrl + left click opens link in default browser)
+* Show all your notes in App Indicator, giving access to note on one click.
+* Identifier in the App Inidicator is the tile of the note.
+If the title is not set for note, the either previous title of uuid for note is shown
 * Collapse/ Expand your notes
 * Delete/ Hide individual notes
 * Hide All/ Show All notes at once